davidscarth/caddy-geoip/README.md

   the innermost (`WBK`) matches.
 - Territories with their own ISO 3166-1 code, such as Puerto Rico and Guam, are reported under that code rather than as subdivisions of the parent country.
-- Use the Country database for country matching: it's roughly a tenth the size of City, so the lookup walks a much smaller search tree (more efficient).
-If you prefer to maintain only one file, the City database carries country data as well, at some cost in speed. `geoip_asn` always needs its own database unless you have Enterprise.
+- Use the Country database for country matching (it's roughly an eighth the size of City).
+One City database could serve both `geoip_country` and `geoip_subdivision` if you'd rather keep one file. `geoip_asn` always needs its own database unless you have Enterprise.

 ## JSON